-- Leaders ensuring a logical sequence of learning to ensure students acquire sound knowledge, skills and understanding before moving on to new material. - Medium term planning being ambitious, building on prior learning, establishing links that embed knowledge in students' long-term memory and outlining success criteria for any current unit of work. - Teachers using assessment effectively to ensure learning and teaching is differentiated to meet the needs of individual students; to provide feedback to students in lessons and considers their abilities and EHCP provision and outcomes. - Delivering an English curriculum that focuses increasingly on a range of texts, whilst building on the basic skills learnt previously including the teaching of reading, writing, spelling, punctuation and grammar. - Providing opportunities for DEAR time, guided reading and independent reading and celebrating reading as the foundation for learning. - Providing a library area where students enjoy spending time reading a wide range of different texts, including fiction and non-fiction and see the value and importance of reading. - Delivering a Mathematics curriculum that focuses on the teaching of number, addition and subtraction, multiplication and division, fractions, measurement, geometry, problem solving and statistics and increasingly being able to show mathematical reasoning skills and applying these in real life situations.
+- Leaders ensuring curriculum mapping is organised in a logical sequence of learning to ensure students acquire sound knowledge, skills and understanding before moving on to new material. - Medium term planning is designed to be ambitious, build on prior learning, establish links that embed knowledge in students' long-term memory and outline end goals for any current unit of work. - Teachers using assessment effectively to ensure learning is differentiated to meet the needs of individual students; to provide feedback to students in lessons and considers their abilities and EHCP provision and outcomes. - Delivering an English curriculum that focuses increasingly on a range of texts, whilst building on the basic skills learnt previously including the teaching of reading, writing, spelling, punctuation and grammar. - Implementing a Reading Curriculum Policy which provides opportunities for DEAR time, guided reading and independent reading and celebrates reading as the foundation for learning. - Providing a library area where students enjoy spending time reading a wide range of different texts, including fiction and non-fiction and see the value and importance of reading. - Delivering a Mathematics curriculum that focuses on the teaching of number, addition and subtraction, multiplication and division, fractions, measurement, geometry, problem solving and statistics and increasingly being able to show mathematical reasoning skills and applying these in real life situations. - Ensuring key subject vocabulary is a focus in every lesson, including vocabulary students have been taught in previous learning. - Supplementing the curriculum with opportunities to experience a range of educational trips that enhance learning and bring awe and wonder to the curriculum. - Using the Gatsby Benchmarks as a framework for delivering an excellent careers programme that readily prepares students for adulthood and future employment.

-- Ensuring key subject vocabulary is a focus in every lesson, including vocabulary students have been taught in previous learning. - Supplementing the curriculum with opportunities to experience a range of educational trips that enhance learning and bring awe and wonder to the curriculum. - Using the Gatsby Benchmarks as a framework for delivering an excellent careers programme that readily prepares students for adulthood and future employment. - Providing opportunities for curriculum enrichment through a personal development curriculum that promotes resilience, confidence and respect.
+• Providing opportunities for curriculum enrichment through a personal development curriculum that promotes resilience, confidence and respect.